How to Plan Your Community Event

 Such agenda showcase partly encourages event attendance.
 Attendees already know what to expect during the event.
 They would be willing to attend given that they are sure that their time won't be wasted.

 Showcasing also makes you and the team accountable.
 If during the event things don't go as planned, and the degree of parity is much, everyone will definitely be unhappy.
 Besides the event agenda helps you develop a checklist for the event that will guide your planning.

-Social media break and or taking pictures should be part of your agenda.
+Social media breaks and or taking pictures should be part of your agenda.
 Please don't forget.
 Ask attendees to post or tweet about the event.
 This helps with promoting your community.

 Following are three example agendas

-- Speaker speaks on chosen topic: 20 mins
+The speaker speaks on the chosen topic: 20 mins

 Event Content and Slides